kreauniv/comp308/source/types.rst

    and to be considered a "work in progress".

-In this section, we build on the notion of "goals" discussed in the section on alternative application semantics and use the notions of unification and goals to understand how we can express some invariants of our programs that can be checked before we run them.
+In this section, we build on the notion of "goals" discussed in the section on :ref:`alternative application semantics` and use the notions of unification and goals to understand how we can express some invariants of our programs that can be checked before we run them.
 We'll use Prolog here because it simplifies the discussion.
 We'll also restrict